 |British Indian Ocean Territory (U.K.)||Puerto Rico (U.S.)||Wallis and Futuna (France)|

 Flag designs are rarely random.
 Rather, the colors, shapes, and other design elements on a given flag usually have symbolic significance.
 For example, the flag of the United States features thirteen stripes—one for each of the thirteen original colonies—and fifty stars—one for each current state.
 While there is no official explanation for the U.S. flag's red, white, and blue color palette, the colors have widely accepted unofficial symbolic meanings.
 In the late 1700s, red was said to symbolize hardiness and valor, white was purity and innocence, and blue was perseverance and justice.
 In 1986, President Ronald Reagan modified this interpretation, saying red stood for courage and sacrifice, white for pure intentions and high ideals, and blue for vigilance and justice.

 Why do many country flags resemble one another?

-As previously mentioned, some countries have similar flags to others, representing either one country and its colonies or a special relationship between the two nations.
+As previously mentioned, some countries and territories have similar flags to others.
+While this can sometimes be attributed to chance, it is often deliberate, designed to represent a special relationship between the two nations.

 The Liberian flag is very similar to the United States flag.
 The U.S. flag has 13 red and white stripes and a blue field in the upper hoist corner with 50 white stars representing the 50 U.S. states.
 The Liberian flag has 11 red and white stripes and one white star in a blue field in the upper hoist corner.
-This represents Liberia’s founding by a group of free people of color who were formerly enslaved black people from the U.S. The 11 stripes symbolize the signatories of the Liberian Declaration of Independence, and their colors represent courage and moral excellence.
+This represents Liberia’s founding by former U.S. slaves.
+The 11 stripes symbolize the signatories of the Liberian Declaration of Independence, and their colors represent courage and moral excellence.
 The white star represents the first independent republic in Africa.